 The building will also house lithography, etching, dark room photography, digital printmaking and a recording space.
 There will be two computer classrooms and a video production room complete with a green screen, overhead lighting, a camera and a playback monitor, as well as a studio space for radio drama.
 Pellman, who leads the Studio for Trans-media Art and Related Studies (STARS), was particularly excited about the tech support office, which will allow students to sign out digital cameras, recorders, headphones and other devices for their projects.

-Apart from its instructional purposes, the Kennedy Center also has an outdoor amphitheater, a pond for winter ice-skating, a breezeway and a large exhibition space inside the main entrance.
+Apart from its instructional purposes, the Kennedy Center also has an outdoor amphitheater, a pond, a breezeway and a large exhibition space inside the main entrance.
 In the center’s entrance area, there is a memorial wall that displays the names of the women who were enrolled in Kirkland College.

 The additional space, Pellman noted, is not reflective of any plan to expand the student-teacher ratio but rather the opportunity for expanded offerings.
 The Wellin Auditorium will still be used for musical performances as well as dance productions; Minor Theater, the site of previous Theatre Department productions, is being renovated as student housing for fall 2015.